aws/sagemaker-python-sdk/doc/api/training/smp_versions/latest/smd_model_parallel_pytorch_tensor_parallel.rst

    -  A context manager that enables or disables tensor parallelism for any supported module that is created inside.
-If there are nested contexts, the innermost will override the rest.
+If there are nested contexts, the innermost overrides the rest.
 If there are multiple supported modules created within the context, where one is the submodule of the other, only the outermost module will be distributed.
 If a supported module shares weights with another